Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

         }
 ```

-This server RPC simply sets the position `NetworkVariable` on the server's instance of this player by just picking a random point on the plane:
+This server RPC simply sets the position `NetworkVariable` on the server's instance of this player by just picking a random point on the plane.
 <!---
 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.poc/tree/feature/hello-world/Assets/Scripts/Shared/HelloWorldPlayer.cs#L48-L51